USDepartmentofLabor/ui-claimant-experience-pilot/README.md

 I18n for the static templates served by Django uses the built-in [Translation](https://docs.djangoproject.com/en/3.2/topics/i18n/translation/) feature of Django.

 To apply translations for simple cases, use the `{% translation <string> %}` within the template.
 Be sure to translate `alt` text for screen readers.
 The default language is English, `en`, so an `en` translation file is not necessary.
 Translation messages are applied in `home/locale/<locale code>/LC_MESSAGES` in a `.po` file.
-After making changes to plain language in the template, in the `home` directory inside the container run:
+After making changes to plain language in the template, in the container run:

 ```
-django-admin makemessages -l <locale code>
+make update-translations
 ```

 This will create or update a `.po` file.